 Discretionary employer contributions to a traditional 401(k) or SEP IRA

 - Traditional 401(k) plan.
 Voluntary funding is typically in the form of matching contributions and/or a profit-sharing component.
 There are many ways small business owners can choose to structure these contributions.
 Profit-sharing is a flexible way for business owners to decide whether they wish to make a contribution annually.
 There are different ways to disburse profit-sharing funds across participants (e.g. new comparability, pro-rata, flat dollar) which should be discussed in detail with your plan administrator.
 Keep in mind, annual nondiscrimination testing (discussed below) may reduce your options.
-The maximum employer contribution possible is $58,000 in 2021 (further reduced by individual contributions – but the not the catch-up contribution).
+The maximum employer contribution possible is $61,000 in 2022 (further reduced by individual contributions – but the not the catch-up contribution).

 Combined maximum total funding limits (employee + employer)

 Annual funding will depend on census data for the business, whether the business is a corporation or a partnership, employee eligibility, and so on.
 Funding limits below are simplified for comparative reference only and include a number of assumptions regarding plan design, census data, etc. Consult your retirement plan provider about the options for your business.

 - Traditional 401(k) plan. $67,500 if age 50 or older due to the $6,500 individual catch-up contribution.
 If under age 50, the limit is $61,000 in 2022.
 Employer contributions are limited to the covered compensation limit ($305,000 in 2022).